 The Company is currently in the exploration stage with all of its mineral interests.
 Exploration and evaluation costs include the costs of acquiring concessions, costs incurred to explore and evaluate properties, and the fair value, upon acquisition, of mineral properties acquired in a business combination.
-Costs incurred before the Company has obtained the legal rights to explore an area are recognized in the statement of operations and comprehensive income (loss).
+Costs incurred before the Company has obtained the legal rights to explore an area are recognized in the profit or loss.

-Exploration and evaluation expenditures are expensed in the year they are incurred except for expenditures associated with the acquisition of exploration and evaluation assets through a business combination or an asset acquisition.
-Significant property acquisition costs are capitalized only to the extent that such costs can be directly attributed to an area of interest where it is considered likely to be recoverable by future exploration or sale.
+Exploration and evaluation expenditures are expensed in the period they are incurred except for expenditures associated with the acquisition of exploration and evaluation assets through a business combination or an asset acquisition.
+Significant property acquisition costs are capitalized only to the extent that such costs can be directly attributed to an area of interest where it is considered likely to be recoverable by future exploitation or sale.